awslabs/sagemaker-debugger/docs/xgboost.md

 ### Use the Debugger hook

-If you are in a non-SageMaker environment, or even in SageMaker, if you want to configure the hook in a certain way in script mode, you can use the full Debugger hook API as follows.
+In a non-SageMaker environment, or even in SageMaker, if you want to configure the hook in a certain way in script mode, you can use the full Debugger hook API as follows.
 ```python
 import xgboost as xgb
 from smdebug.xgboost import Hook